bdavis222/dot-scanner/README.md

 If Lifetime is selected, some additional options will appear:
 ![](https://github.com/bdavis222/dotscanner/blob/main/images/6.png)

-Clicking Next--or pressing the return (or enter) key on the keyboard--will save the user’s selections and open the Threshold Adjustment Window.
+Clicking Next-or pressing the return (or enter) key on the keyboard-will save the user’s selections and open the Threshold Adjustment Window.
 This window features several buttons on the left side of the window:
 ![](https://github.com/bdavis222/dotscanner/blob/main/images/7.png)

 ### Other Configuration Options